aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 - OSPF-LDP*.
 - none**.

-*) Only supported with core_interfaces data model.
+\* Only supported with core_interfaces data model.<br />

-**) For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.
+\** For use with design type "l2ls" or other designs where there is no requirement for a routing protocol for underlay and/or overlay on l3 devices.

 ??? note "Details on `enable_trunk_groups`"
     Enabling the use of trunk groups will change the behavior of several components in AVD.